kanidm/kanidm/kanidm_book/src/installing_the_server.md

     cmov, cx8, fxsr, mmx, sse, sse2, cx16, sahf, popcnt, sse3, sse4.1, sse4.2, avx, avx2,
     bmi, bmi2, f16c, fma, lzcnt, movbe, xsave

-Older or unsupported CPU's may raise a SIGIL (Illegal Instruction) on hardware that is not supported by the project.
+Older or unsupported CPUs may raise a SIGIL (Illegal Instruction) on hardware that is not supported by the project.

 In this case, you should use the standard server:latest image.